Urban Mind app

 The duo are currently leading major and micro projects in London, Cambridge, Oxford and Brighton.
 They were finalists in the prestigious Rosa Barba International Landscape Prize 2014 for Making Space in Dalston, an innovative project of deliberative planning and delivery with MUF that has been internationally recognised as an exemplar of how the Localism agenda might play out ‘at the coalface’.

-Michael Smythe is an artist, campaigner and creative director of Nomad Projects, a vehicle for action-based research within the public realm.
-Michael studied installation, performance and art history at the Australian National University, Canberra and the Hochschule Der Künste Berlin, Germany.
+Michael Smythe is an artist and creative director of Nomad Projects, a vehicle for action-based research within the public realm.
+Michael studied installation, performance and art history at the Australian National University (Canberra), and the Hochschule Der Künste (Berlin).

 Urban Mind is funded by The National Institute for Health Research (NIHR) and King’s College London.